uspki/policies/ocsp-response-profile.md

 ## Appendix D-6: OCSP Response Profile
-OCSP Responders under this profile are expected operate using the Static Response model described in RFC 6960 and thus will not support nonce.
+OCSP Responders under this profile are expected to operate using the Static Response model described in RFC 6960 and thus will not support nonce.

 | **Field** | **Value and Requirements** |
 | :-------- | :------------------------------- |